yurt-page/cgi-oauth/README.md

 For other providers the `code` flow is used in which it makes an internal server-to-server call.

-The `jwt-decode.sh` script uses `jq` utility while the `jwt-decode-openwrt/files/usr/bin/jwt-decode.sh` uses OpenWRT specific [jshn](https://openwrt.org/docs/guide-developer/jshn).
+The `jwt-decode.sh` script uses `jq` utility while the `jwt-decode-OpenWrt/files/usr/bin/jwt-decode.sh` uses OpenWrt specific [jshn](https://OpenWrt.org/docs/guide-developer/jshn).
-It's better not to use `jq` on OpenWRT because it's quite big.
+It's better not to use `jq` on OpenWrt because it's quite big.
+The `jwt-decode-jose.sh` is most advanced and supports Facebook by `id_token` but needs for `jose`.

 Supported operating systems and TODO:
-* [x] Vanilla OpenWRT on a device with 16 Mb storage.
+* [x] Vanilla OpenWrt on a device with 16 Mb storage.
 Integrated with rpcd and exposed as `/ubus` api with uhttpd + mod_ubus
-* [ ] OpenWRT with lighttpd, BusyBox httpd or any webserver but the `ubus` as a cgi adapter that internally calls the `ubus` command.
+* [x] OpenWrt with lighttpd, BusyBox httpd or any webserver but the `ubus` as a [cgi adapter](https://github.com/yurt-page/cgi-ubus) that internally calls the `ubus` command.
-* [ ] TurrisOS and GL.iNet
+* [ ] TurrisOS and GL.iNet (should work but not tested)
 * [ ] For systems without `rpcd` (Ubuntu, Termux) use a dedicated CGI script.
 Maybe it can imitate the rpcd api but this may be an overkill.
-* [ ] jwt-decode RSA check signature without OpenSSL (or at least directly use libopenssl)
-* [ ] Convert to C for a best performance (but this may increase size)

-## Installation on OpenWRT
+## Installation on OpenWrt
-Copy the `jwt-decode-openwrt/files` into OpenWRT root `/` and restart `rpcd` daemon:
+Copy the `jwt-decode-OpenWrt/files` into OpenWrt root `/` and restart `rpcd` daemon:

-    scp -r jwt-decode-openwrt/files openwrt:/
+    scp -r jwt-decode-OpenWrt/files OpenWrt:/
-    ssh openwrt "/etc/init.d/rpcd restart"
+    ssh OpenWrt "/etc/init.d/rpcd restart"

 The script for `code` auth uses wget to perform the server-to-server call to validate a token.
-But the wget on OpenWRT is a clone of the GNU wget and it doesn't support a custom headers.
+But the wget on OpenWrt is a clone of the GNU wget and it doesn't support a custom headers.
 The BusyBox wget do support them.

 Install GNU wget: